HTLD Collar Strategy

 HTLD thesis for this collar

-The market-implied 1-standard-deviation range for HTLD extends from approximately $11.03 on the downside to $15.79 on the upside.
+The market-implied 1-standard-deviation range for HTLD extends from approximately $10.79 on the downside to $19.79 on the upside.
 A HTLD collar hedges an existing long HTLD position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current HTLD IV rank near 34.25% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on HTLD should anchor more to the directional view and the expected-move geometry.
+Current HTLD IV rank near 70.26% sits in the upper third of its 1-year distribution, which historically reverts; this raises the bar for premium-buying structures and lowers it for premium-selling structures on HTLD at 102.60%.
 As a Industrials name, HTLD options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to HTLD-specific events.

 HTLD collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 HTLD positions also carry Industrials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move HTLD alongside the broader basket even when HTLD-specific fundamentals are unchanged.
 Always rebuild the position from current HTLD chain quotes before placing a trade.